sbrisard/janus/docs/tutorials/square_basic/square_basic.rst

 Square inclusion, basic scheme
 ******************************

 In this tutorial, we will compute the effective elastic properties of a simple 2D microstructure in plane strain.
-More precisely, we consider a periodic microstructure made of a square inclusion of size :math:`a`, embedded in a unit-cell of size :math:`L` (see Fig. ":ref:`fig_microstructure`").
+More precisely, we consider a periodic microstructure made of a square inclusion of size :math:`a`, embedded in a unit-cell of size :math:`L` (see :numref:`fig_microstructure`).

 .. _fig_microstructure:
 .. figure:: microstructure.*